-Grade 7 CAPS topic(s) Development of the self in society CAPS subtopic(s) Changes in boys and girls: puberty and gender constructs Appreciation and acceptance of the self and others Peer pressure: Effects of peer pressure How peer pressure may influence an individual: use of substances, crime, unhealthy sexual behaviour, bullying and rebellious behaviour Link to other subtopics in CAPS Changes in boys and girls: puberty and gender constructs: Physical and emotional changes Understanding the changes and how these impact on relationships Respect for own and others' body changes and emotions This lesson will deal with the following: explaining the changes that occur in boys and girls, where learners are shown the importance of accepting themselves and others as they are; defining the word "values" and give several examples of important values related to sexual health; clarifying personal values about gender, relationships and sex; discussing the importance of having clear values and behaving in accordance with one's values; and discussing negative stereotypes associated with men/ boys and women/girls and identify ways to redefine these stereotypes.
-Concepts acceptance appreciation value gender gender sexual health Teaching methodologies brief lectures forced-choice classroom discussions Time 60 minutes
+••••••

+Grade 7

+CAPS topic(s) Development of the self in society.

+••••••••••••••••

+CAPS subtopic(s) Changes in boys and girls: puberty and gender constructs

+Appreciation and acceptance of the self and others

+Peer pressure: Effects of peer pressure How peer pressure may influence an individual: use of substances, crime,

+unhealthy sexual behaviour, bullying and rebellious behaviour

+••••••

+Link to other Changes in boys and girls: puberty and gender constructs:

+subtopics in CAPS Physical and emotional changes

+Understanding the changes and how these impact on relationships Bespect for own and others' body changes and emotions

+••••••••••••••••• Respect for own and others' body changes and emotions

+This lesson will • explaining the changes that occur in boys and girls, where learners are shown the

+deal with the importance of accepting themselves and others as they are;

+following • defining the word "values" and give several examples of important values related to

+sexual health;

+clarifying personal values about gender, relationships and sex;

+discussing the importance of having clear values and behaving in accordance with one's values; and

+discussing negative stereotypes associated with men/boys and women/girls and

+identify ways to redefine these stereotypes.

+····· · · · · · · · · · · · · · · · · · · ·

+Concepts acceptance

+appreciationvalue

+gender

+gender constructs

+negative stereotypes

+• puberty

+• sexual health

+Teaching

+methodologies brief lectures

+forced-choiceclassroom discussions

+Time 60 minutes

 During Lesson 7.2: Appreciation and acceptance of the self and others, your learners will first participate in a classroom discussion where the terms "appreciation" and "acceptance" are defined.
 The purpose of this lesson is to discuss how one's values and value system influences how one appreciates and accepts oneself and others.
 Examples of learners' values will be explored through discussion.
-Your learners will then participate in a forced-choice /value clarification activity where they are asked to think about, and then defend, their values related to a variety of sexual health situations.
+Your learners will then participate in a forced-choice/value clarification activity where they are asked to think about, and then defend, their values related to a variety of sexual health situations.